Guidelines - revised for 2021

 What we might support

-- Our single priority is the development of group music making, especially involving young people in projects incorporating composition and creative ideas.
+- Our single priority is for projects that support group music making, especially those that involve young people in the process of composing and the development of creative ideas.

-- Because of our link with a major composer, the Trustees wish to see composition as central to projects put forward for support.
+- Because of our link with a major composer the Trustees wish to see composing as central to projects put forward for support.
 These can include applications from organisations for group projects working with young composers, perhaps at postgraduate or early professional level, offering innovative ways for young composers to develop their talents and experience through engaging with group musical activity.
+Composing competitions are not considered as priority projects.

 - Grants awarded will be made towards creative musical activity, not instruments or equipment.
 Projects might be first-time initiatives or the development of existing projects and must be based in the UK.